-The household housing affordability ratio - indicator of households’ living conditions and housing conditions - measures the ratio between a household’s housing costs (including the direct cost, such as rent payments or mortgage repayments, as well as normal additional household running costs such as electricity and water, etc.) and its disposable income.
+The household housing affordability ratio - indicator of households’ living conditions and housing conditions - measures the ratio between a household’s housing costs (including the direct cost, such as rent payments or mortgage repayments, as well as normal additional household running costs such as electricity and water, etc.) and its disposable income (housing aids are excluded).

 Owner-occupiers with mortgages or loans and tenants: a continuous increase in the affordability ratio

 Accounting for around two thirds of households in Luxembourg, owner-occupied households repaying a mortgage or tenant households paying rent have seen their affordability ratios continuously increase for a number of years.
 In 2019, the figure stood at 37.3% for tenants and 29.5% for owner-occupiers with mortgages or loans.
 However, these overall affordability ratios hide disparities based on households’ length of tenure in their housing.